Alergeek/Dokumentation/Docs/30_Design/10_Backend/10_Klassendiagramme/api.md

 ## Using the API

-Start the API to analyse the path.
+Start the API with `init` to analyse the path.
 ```php
 API::init();